ijustwebdev/ijustwebdev.github.io/README.md

 # My current portfolio page
   This is my most recent page I created.
-It's a SPA that serves to host some information about me, a few of the most recent small projects I've done, and provides some links to get into contact with me.
+It's a simple site that serves to host some information about me, a few of the most recent small projects I've done, and provides some links to get into contact with me.
 This is my first attempt at creating a responsive website and it was quite the learning exercise.

   I used HTML, CSS, and a little Javascript to create what I have right now.
 In the future I want to add some animations to the page to allow elements to come into view with a bit more excitement.
 I also have considered using React but I haven't come across anything that would require it so I've kinda put that off.